Inward Glance

-Add to Home Screen for an app-like experience.
-Safari: Share → "Add to Home Screen".
+On mobile devices, add to Home Screen for an app-like experience: Safari → "Add to Home Screen."

 Set your intention below to begin the day…